elastic/rally/docs/adding_tracks.rst

         registry.register_param_source("my-custom-term-param-source", TermParamSource)

-Let's walk through this code step by step:

-* Note the method ``register`` where you need to bind the name in the track specification to your parameter source implementation class similar to the simple example.
-* The class ``TermParamSource`` is the actual parameter source and needs to fulfill a few requirements:
+In ``register`` you bind the name in the track specification to your parameter source implementation class similar to the previous example. ``TermParamSource`` is the actual parameter source and needs to fulfill a few requirements:

-    * It needs to have a constructor with the signature ``__init__(self, track, params, **kwargs)``.
-You don't need to store these parameters if you don't need them.
+* The constructor needs to have the signature ``__init__(self, track, params, **kwargs)``.
 * ``partition(self, partition_index, total_partitions)`` is called by Rally to "assign" the parameter source across multiple clients.
-Typically you can just return ``self`` but in certain cases you need to do something more sophisticated.
-If each clients needs to act differently then you can provide different parameter source instances here.
+Typically you can just return ``self``.
+If each client needs to act differently then you can provide different parameter source instances here as well.
-    * ``size(self)``: This method is needed to help Rally provide a proper progress indication to users if you use a warmup time period.
-For bulk indexing, this would return the number of bulks (for a given client).
+* ``size(self)``: This method helps Rally to provide a proper progress indication to users if you use a warmup time period.
+For bulk indexing, return the number of bulks (for a given client).
 As searches are typically executed with a pre-determined amount of iterations, just return ``1`` in this case.
-    * ``params(self)``: This method needs to return a dictionary with all parameters that the corresponding "runner" expects.
-For the standard case, Rally provides most of these parameters as a convenience, but here you need to define all of them yourself.
+* ``params(self)``: This method returns a dictionary with all parameters that the corresponding "runner" expects.
 This method will be invoked once for every iteration during the race.
-We can see that we randomly select a profession from a list which will be then be executed by the corresponding runner.
+In the example, we parameterize the query by randomly selecting a profession from a list.

 For cases, where you want to provide a progress indication but cannot calculate ``size`` up-front (e.g. when you generate bulk requests on-the fly up to a certain total size), you can implement a property ``percent_completed`` which returns a floating point value between ``0.0`` and ``1.0``.
-Rally will query this value before each call to ``params()`` and uses it for its progress indication.
+Rally will query this value before each call to ``params()`` and uses it to indicate progress.
 However:

-* Rally will not check ``percent_completed``, if it can derive progress in any other way.
+* Rally will not check ``percent_completed`` if it can derive progress in any other way.
-* The value of ``percent_completed`` is purely informational and has no influence whatsoever on when Rally considers an operation to be completed.
+* The value of ``percent_completed`` is purely informational and does not influence when Rally considers an operation to be completed.

 .. note::

-    Be aware that ``params(self)`` is called on a performance-critical path so don't do anything in this method that takes a lot of time (avoid any I/O).
-For searches, you should usually throttle throughput anyway and there it does not matter that much but if the corresponding operation is run without throughput throttling, double-check that you did not introduce a bottleneck in the load test driver with your custom parameter source.
+    The method ``params(self)`` is called on a performance-critical path.
+Don't do anything in this method that takes a lot of time (avoid any I/O).
+For searches, you should usually throttle throughput anyway and there it does not matter that much but if the corresponding operation is run without throughput throttling, double-check that your custom parameter source does not introduce a bottleneck.

-In the implementation of custom parameter sources you can access the Python standard API.
-Using any additional libraries is not supported.
+Custom parameter sources can use the Python standard API but using any additional libraries is not supported.

 You can also implement your parameter sources and runners in multiple Python files but the main entry point is always ``track.py``.
 The root package name of your plugin is the name of your track.